RavanH/orange-confort-plus/readme.txt

 = Privacy / GDPR =

-Neither this plugin nor the Orange Confort+ accessibility toolbar collect any user or visitor data.
-The Orange Confort+ accessibility toolbar V4 uses two functional browser cookies, used for storing user selected accessibility options.
+Neither this plugin nor the Orange Comfort+ accessibility toolbar collect any user or visitor data.
+The Orange Comfort+ accessibility toolbar V4 uses two functional browser cookies, used for storing user selected accessibility options.

 * UCI42 - Stores user toolbar settings; set at page load; domain specific; expires after 1 year.
 * uci-bl - Stores toolbar on/off toggle; set when toolbar toggle is used; domain specific; session only.